indigo-astronomy/indigo/indigo_docs/GUIDING_MISCONCEPTIONS.md

 The truth is that the periodic error (PE) amplitude itself if only part of the equation.
 It does not say anything without some other parameters.
 The most important in this case is the error period.
 Two mounts with the same peak to peak PE and sinusoidal PE curve but different periods will perform differently.

 The graph below shows two mounts with sinusoidal PE curves and same peak to peak PE of 14" but one has 300s period and the second has 600s period.
 The first one will go from +7" to -7" in 150s and the second in 300s.
-Therefore with the same guiding cycle (guiding exposure) the second mount will perform better.
+Therefore with the same guiding cycle (guiding exposure) the second mount will perform better as it will drift slower.

 ![](GUIDING_MISCONCEPTIONS/sin2periods.png)

-Sinusoidal PE curves are not always the case they are more typical for the worm gear mounts.
-Lately strain wave gear (Harmonic drive) mounts are becoming more popular but this is not the case with them.
+Sinusoidal PE curves are not always the case, they are more typical for the worm gear mounts.
+Lately strain wave gear (Harmonic drive) mounts are becoming popular but this is not the case with them.
 They tend to have quite rough and asymmetric PE curves.

 The graph below shows typical worm gear and typical strain wave PE curves.
 It is easy to see that the strain wave curve has steeper slopes despite the same peak to peak PE (14") and period (432s).
 In this case with the same guiding exposure time we can expect the worm gear mount to perform better.